Wednesday, April 27, 2022

 Zoom, Virtual Program

-Please join us for a descriptive teleconference tour exploring the Jewish Museum collection.
+Please join us for a descriptive teleconference tour exploring The Hare with Amber Eyes.

 All Access Programs are free of charge and require advance reservation.
 Please contact firstname.lastname@example.org or 212.423.3289 for more information or to register.